69th Year! 69th Year!

 'Zero Four One' (1987)

-In 2007 Neil Russell is working in construction in Holland, Archie Dickson is a lecturer in music at Stow College Glasgow, Mick Boyle is still in rock and roll driving for TransAm trucking, Paul McManus is a quarry manager in Lanarkshire, Joe Kilna fronts Scots tribal-rock band Clan an druhmma and wrote a song called 'Sgt McKenzie' which was used in a recent Mel Gibson movie.
+In 2007 Neil Russell is working in construction in Holland, Archie Dickson is a lecturer in music at Stow College Glasgow, Mick Boyle is still in rock and roll driving for TransAm trucking, Paul McManus is a quarry manager in Lanarkshire, Joe Kilna fronted Scots tribal-rock band Clan an druhmma and wrote a song called 'Sgt McKenzie' which was used in a recent Mel Gibson movie.
+Sadly Joe is no longer with us.

 In the early 1970s drummer Paul McManus showcased on Hughie Green's 'Opportunity Knocks' television talent show, appearing solo as 'The Little Drummer Boy' aged about ten he played a custom-made half sized kit.